dmatos2012/pytorch-flask-chest-anomaly-detection/README.md

 You can [download](https://drive.google.com/file/d/1IPquF34E0t5MOnkLqUrNzbDbrElAWs2F/view?usp=sharing) this image to test the sample output in the sample demo.

 # Demo usage
+`$ cd scripts`

 `python app.py`

-Then,
+Then, within the same scripts directory

 `python -m http.server`

-Open the page on the default port, and upload the image and should see the predictions, as below
+Open the page on the indicated port, and upload the image and should see the predictions, as below

 ![Sample Image](demo.png)

 # TODOs
- - Upload pre-trained model checkpoint-16.pth
+ - [ ] Upload pre-trained model checkpoint-16.pth
- - Provide the user with ~5-6 demo images to try out the web app without having to download the entire dataset to test it.
+ - [ ] Provide the user with ~5-6 demo images to try out the web app without having to download the entire dataset to test it.
- - Handle input sizes different than 256 x 256
+ - [ ] Handle input sizes different than 256 x 256
- - Handle multiple files
+ - [ ] Handle multiple files
- - Deploy to Heroku
+ - [ ] Deploy to Heroku